25 (Adele album)

-Credited for impacting the music industry by encouraging a renewed interest in buying physical releases rather than downloading or streaming and much like 21, for saving the dwindling sales of the global music industry, 25 won the 2016 Brit Award for British Album of the Year, and the 2017 Grammy Award for Album of the Year.
+Journalists credited 25 with renewing interest in physical formats over downloads or streaming, amidst dwindling physical sales in music industry.
+The album won the 2016 Brit Award for British Album of the Year, and the 2017 Grammy Award for Album of the Year.
 To promote the album, Adele embarked on her third worldwide concert tour, Adele Live 2016.
 It started on 29 February 2016 and ended on 30 June 2017.
-The concert broke numerous attendance records across the globe and grossed $167.7 million.
+The concert broke numerous attendance records across the globe and grossed $278.4 million.

 Background

 Following the release of 21 (2011), Adele was considering quitting music.
-However, in early 2012 she announced she was simply taking a hiatus from music in order to "take time and live a little bit".
-Her hiatus from music came to an end after the birth of her first child in October 2012, with Adele stating her son inspired her to start recording music again in order for him to "know what I do".
+However, in early 2012 she announced she was simply taking a hiatus from music to "take time and live a little bit".
+Her hiatus from music came to an end after the birth of her first child in October 2012, with Adele stating her son inspired her to start recording music again for him to "know what I do".
 Before the album's recording came under way, Adele made a conscious decision not to try and create another 21 and would not make another "heartbreak record".

 Prior to the album's release, 25 was listed as one of the most anticipated albums of 2015.
 Billboard, Fuse, The Sydney Morning Herald and numerous others placed the album at number one on their most anticipated list, with the latter stating "if Adele releases her third album in 2015, she could dominate the year."
 Prior to the album's official announcement, music journalists and fans speculated that the album would be titled 25 continuing the age theme from Adele's previous releases 19 and 21.
 On the eve of her 26th birthday in May 2014, Adele posted a message via her Twitter account which prompted media discussion about her next album.
 The message, "Bye bye 25 ...
 See you again later in the year", was interpreted by outlets including Billboard and Capital FM as meaning that her next album would be titled 25 and released later in the year.